4d/docs/docs/Concepts/classes.md

 Specific 4D keywords can be used in class definitions:

 - `Function <Name>` to define class functions of the objects.
-- `Class constructor` to define the properties of the objects (i.e. the prototype).
+- `Class constructor` to define the properties of the objects.
 - `Class extends <ClassName>` to define inheritance.